crest-cassia/oacis_docker_tools/readme.md

 ### 5. Register your host OS on OACIS

 Go to the page of host list.
-Add a host with name "docker-host".
+Add a host with name **"docker-host"**.
 You'll be able to run your simulators on your host OS.
 You may also register hosts listed on `~/.ssh/config`.
 Do not forget to set up [xsub](http://github.com/crest-cassia/xsub) on the remote hosts.

+See the document for details: [How to setup host on OACIS](http://crest-cassia.github.io/oacis/en/configuring_host.html)

 # License
 oacis_docker_tools is a part of OACIS.
 OACIS is published under the term of the MIT License (MIT).